top of page

 A prized Trachinotus Anak discarded down a hot stainless slide after information was gathered during the trail - Photo John Haenke

-"Starting a new tunnel net fishery for low value species like Permit (Snub nose Dart) & Trevally using 1.6 km long nets along our sensitive inshore flats makes no sense."
+"Starting a new tunnel net fishery for low value species like Giant Trevally, Golden Trevally and Permit (Snub nose Dart) using 1.6 km long nets along our sensitive inshore flats makes no sense."

 REMEMBER: 97% of the tunnel net trial catch was “by-product” and “by-catch” with lower value, or no value, as seafood.
-Starting a new tunnel net fishery for low value species like Permit (Snub nose Dart) & Trevally using 1.6 km long nets along our sensitive inshore flats makes no sense.
-No modern fishery should be managed this way, especially within a World Heritage Property.*
+Starting a new tunnel net fishery for low value species like Giant Trevally, Golden Trevally and Permit (Snub nose Dart) using 1.6 km long nets along our sensitive inshore flats makes no sense.
+No modern fishery should be managed this way, especially within a World Heritage Area*

 More broadly, establishing a new tunnel net fishery on Central & North Queensland’s inshore flats is counterproductive from an environmental, social, and economic perspective.

-Simply put, the costs—ecological, social, and economic—far outweigh any potential gains, which are likely to be small or non-existent, and risk being unsustainable due to our local flats becoming quickly depleted of fish.
+Simply put, the costs—ecological, social, and economic—far outweigh any potential gains, which are likely to be small or non-existent, and risk being unsustainable due to reduction or depletion of fish stocks at tunnel net sites.

 What about local seafood for local communities?